5 Golf Rules You NEED To Know - Golf Monthly Rules Advice

 Golf World Handicap System Announced For 2020 There…

 The idea is that if you hit your ball somewhere you may not find it, as long as it’s not in a water hazard, you can hit a provisional to save you from walking back.
-You HAVE to declare your provisional ball as a provisional before you hit it.
+You HAVE to make it clear that you are playing a provisional ball before you hit – you can say, “I’m going to hit another just in case” but our advice would be to use the words ‘provisional ball’ to avoid any potentially damaging confusion.
 If you find your original ball then your provisional ball is immediately out of play.
-You cannot play your provisional if you find your ball.
+You cannot play your provisional if you find your original ball.
 The point of a provisional is to save time.
 If you’re in any doubt, hit a provisional and remember to declare it.

-4. Definitions – Nearest point of relief
+4. Definitions – Nearest point of complete relief

-The nearest point of relief doesn’t mean ‘nicest’ point of relief.
+The nearest point of complete relief doesn’t mean ‘nicest’ point of relief.
 Sometimes the nearest point of relief may be in a bush so it is better playing your ball from where it lies like a cart path.
+If you are taking a drop away from an immovable obstruction or abnormal course condition, you have to take complete relief.
+That means you can drop the ball in a position where you are still standing on the thing you are taking relief from.

 5. Various bunker rules